Leonardo-Boss/suckless-site/suckless.org/coding_style.md

 					baz;
 				}
 			}
-	* Another branch of same statement needs a block
+	* Another branch of the same statement needs a block

 			if (foo) {
 				bar;